mbleigh/acts-as-taggable-on/CONTRIBUTING.md

   * Use well-described, small (atomic) commits.
   * Include links to any relevant github issues.
   * *Don't* change the VERSION file.
-6. Extra Credit: [Confirm it runs and tests pass on the rubies specified in the travis config](.travis.yml).
+6. Extra Credit: [Confirm it runs and tests pass on the rubies specified in the Github Actions config](.github/workflows/spec.yml).
 I will otherwise confirm it runs on these.

 How I handle pull requests: